NSO Group: History

+In September 2023, the Citizen Lab attributed with high confidence that an exploit of iOS 16.6 was being used to install Pegasus spyware on Apple devices without user interaction.
+Apple said that devices in Lockdown Mode was able to block the loophole and issued an update to fix the vulnerability.

 Products and services

 Pegasus

 NSO Groups offers the smartphone spyware tool Pegasus to government clients for the exclusive intended purpose of combating crime and terrorism.
 The first version of Pegasus was finalised in 2011.
 Pegasus spyware is classified as a weapon by Israel and any export of the technology must be approved by the government.
 The Israeli Ministry of Defense licenses the export of Pegasus to foreign governments, but not to private entities.

 Pegasus is compatible with iPhone and Android devices.
 It can be deployed remotely.
 Once deployed, it allows the client to access the target phone's data and sensors, including: location data, texts, emails, social media messages, files, camera, and microphone.
 The client-facing side of the tool is user friendly, and all that may be required (depending upon the case) of the client to begin deployment of Pegasus is to enter the target's phone number into the tool.